massgravel/massgrave.dev/blog/2024-09-06-Keyhole/index.md

 ![ecc key](./assets/keyhole/ecc_key.png)

 Yes, literally.
 A valid ECDSA key to sign XML licenses is stored in unobfuscated form, allowing anyone to very easily sign or resign XML licenses.
+This key is normally meant to sign temporary licenses sent to the Microsoft store to get digital licenses, but ClipSvc will happily accept it for app licenses as well.

 This allows us to bypass ClipSvc's gatekeeping and effectively send any license blocks we want straight to ClipSp.
 With this, we entirely bypass the usermode level of the chain-of-trust, and now all that's left is to try and trick ClipSp.

 ## Unpacking ClipSp